 - 1. Behavioral Screens do not require authorization. - 2.
-Behavioral Initial assessment and re-assessments do not require prior authorization. - 3.
+Behavioral Initial assessment and re-assessments do not require prior authorization.
+Assessments are limited to one in every 180 days or unless prior authorized. - 3.
 Adaptive Behavioral Treatment (individual and group) requires prior authorization from the QIO-like vendor. - 4.
 Adaptive Family Behavioral training (individual and group) requires prior authorization from the QIO-like vendor. - 5.
-Any IEP issued by the school system must accompany a request for ABA services and a coordination of services is expected. - 6.
+ABA services identified through an IEP.
+When an IEP is issued by the school system the IEP must accompany a request for ABA services and a coordination of services is expected. - 6.
 Each authorization is for an independent period of time as indicated by the start and end date of the service period.
 If a provider believes it is medically necessary for services to be rendered beyond the scope (units, time period or both), of the current authorization, the provider is responsible for the submittal of a new prior authorization request.